Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/_index.md

 ---
 ## Key Concepts - Runtime Application Self-Protection

-Runtim Application Self-Protection, or RASP, is protection added to applications in production environments.
+Runtime Application Self-Protection, or RASP, is protection added to applications in production environments.
 RASP is a best practice solution to stop hackers’ attempts to compromise enterprise applications and data.
 A RASP solution incorporates security into the running application wherever it resides on a server, providing better threat visibility from inside of the running application.
 Being server-based, RASP security is able to detect, block, and mitigate attacks immediately, protecting applications as they run in real time by analyzing both application behavior and context.

 ---
 {{< slide id="setup-and-prerequisites" >}}